-When arriving in Italy, all foreign students must show that they have some form of health insurance: without this, they will not obtain their Residence permit.
+When arriving in Italy, all foreign students must show that they have some kind of health insurance: without this, they will not obtain their Residence permit.

 The procedure changes according to the nationality:

 – EU citizens: students must carry with them their European Health Insurnace Card;

 – Students from outside EU: they must take out private health insurance to cover their entire stay in Italy;